Quokka: A code for two-moment AMR radiation hydrodynamics on GPUs: Methods

-For the solution of the hydrodynamic subsystem (\autoref{eq:hydro_continuity}--\autoref{eq:hydro_energy}, omitting the matter-radiation coupling terms on the right hand sides), we adopt a method-of-lines (or semi-discrete) approach, discretizing the spatial variables while initially keeping the time variable continuous, thereby transforming the partial differential equations into a large set of ordinary differential equations that can be integrated in time using a standard ordinary differential equation (ODE) integrator \citep{Jameson_1981}.
-For the latter, we use the second-order strong stability preserving Runge-Kutta method (RK2-SSP; \citealt{Shu_1988}).
-Such an approach has been successfully employed in several recent astrophysical hydrodynamics codes \citep{Skinner_2019,Stone_2020}.
-Somewhat surprisingly, we find that such a method-of-lines scheme is not stable when combining higher-order spatial reconstruction with forward Euler time integration, but is stable for timesteps $\mathcal{O}(\Delta x / (c_s + |v|))$ when used with higher-order Runge-Kutta methods.
-This is consistent with the findings of \cite{Stone_2020}, who also find that the maximum stable timestep corresponding to the linear stability region of a given (second order or higher) Runge-Kutta integrator divided by the number of spatial dimensions.
+where we define the dimensionless factor $C_0 / D$ to be the CFL number so as to be consistent with its standard definition in one spatial dimension.\footnote{This is the same timestep criterion used in the \textsc{Fornax} code, with $D=3$ and $\Delta x = \Delta r / \sqrt{2}$; see Eq.
+37 of \citealt{Skinner_2019}.} When written in this form, for both forward Euler and RK2-SSP, the maximum stable coefficient $C_0$ for a system of constant-coefficient, linear equations is $C_0 = 1$.
+The maximum stable CFL number in 3D for the RK2-SSP integrator is therefore $1/3$.
+We note that it is not sufficient to estimate $|\lambda|$ as $\max (|\vc{v}| + c_s)$, since the component-wise sum of the velocities may exceed the vector magnitude $|\vc{v}|$ and therefore violate the lower bound given by \autoref{eq:colella_stability}.\footnote{As an example, consider the velocity vector with unit magnitude $|\vc{v}|$ and equal components $v_x = v_y = v_z$.
+Then each component $v_i = \sqrt{3}/3$ and the sum of components $\sum_{d=1}^{3} \vc{v} \cdot \vc{\hat{e}_d} = \sqrt{3} \approx 1.732$.}

+We find that such a method-of-lines scheme is not stable when combining higher-order spatial reconstruction with forward Euler time integration.
+However, we find it is stable for timesteps satisfying the above timestep criterion when used with higher-order (second-order or higher) Runge-Kutta methods.
+We note that this stability problem with forward Euler is also found by \cite{Stone_2020} in the method-of-lines implementation of \textsc{Athena++}, but does not appear for single-step integrators that average in time the reconstructed profiles of characteristic waves over the cell interfaces, as done in the original version of PPM \citep{Colella_1984}.

 As \cite{Skinner_2019} notes, in contrast to fully-discrete unsplit hydrodynamic methods such as the corner transport upwind (CTU) method \citep{Colella_1990}, the coupling across corners of each cell is achieved via the use of a multi-stage time integrator, rather than via direct computation of fluxes from diagonal neighbors of each cell.
-While we are formally limited to a smaller timestep compared to the CTU method, our method may be more robust in practice, as the CTU integrator has been found to be unstable in supersonic turbulence with strong radiative cooling unless very small ($\lesssim 0.1$) CFL numbers are employed \citep{Schneider_2017}.
+While we are formally limited to a smaller timestep compared to the CTU method (due to the factor of $1/D$), our method may be more robust in practice, as the CTU integrator has been found to be unstable in supersonic turbulence with strong radiative cooling unless very small ($\lesssim 0.1$) CFL numbers are employed \citep{Schneider_2017}.